hashicorp/terraform-website/content/source/docs/extend/hashicorp-provider-design-principles.html.md

 The benefits of this practice include:

-- Giving operators the most flexibility for composing their environments as varying team structures may have differing expertise, impose permission limitations, or otherwise have separate automation desires.
+- Simplyfing connectivity and authentication requirements for the provider
-- Assuring operators there are no additional networking access requirements for individual resources, which may not be possible when they are configured with networking restrictions to the underlying component.
+- Enabling composition of related or dependent systems in new and innovative ways
 - Allowing maintainers to be experts in a single system or ecosystem.

-## Resources should represent a single API object/mapping/event
+## Resources should represent a single API object

-A Terraform resource should be a declarative representation of single component, usually with Create, Read, Delete, and sometimes Update methods.
-In general, abstractions of multiple components in Terraform should be accomplished via [Terraform Modules](/docs/modules/), potentially hosted in the [Terraform Registry](https://registry.terraform.io/).
+A Terraform resource should be a declarative representation of single component, usually with create, read, delete, and optionally update methods.
+In general, abstractions of multiple components or advanced behaviors in Terraform should be accomplished via [Terraform Modules](/docs/modules/), potentially hosted in the [Terraform Registry](https://registry.terraform.io/).

 The benefits of this practice include:

-- Giving operators the most flexibility for composing their environments as varying team structures may impose permission limitations or automation desires.
+- Enabling composition of related or dependent components in new and innovative ways
-- Assuring operators that there are no unexpected interactions between multiple API components.
+- Maximizing predictability and minimizing blast radius of write/delete operations
 - Preventing maintainer burden of managing multiple underlying components, which is not a native design pattern in the Terraform Plugin SDK.

-## Resources and attributes should closely match underlying API naming
+## Resource and attribute schema should closely match the underlying API

-A Terraform resource and associated schema should follow the naming and structure of the API, unless the user experience is impractical.
+A Terraform resource and associated schema should follow the naming and structure of the API, unless the it degrades the user experience or works in a way counter to a user's expectations of Terraform.
 In general, simplifications of an API in Terraform should be accomplished via [Terraform Modules](/docs/modules/), potentially hosted in the [Terraform Registry](https://registry.terraform.io/).
 Additional guidance can be found in the [resource and attribute naming guide](/docs/extend/best-practices/naming.html).

 The benefits of this practice include: